What is digital accessibility and who needs it?

 Print vs. Digital

 Is there a difference anymore?
-Not in my opinion.
+Not much in my opinion.

-Most of what we create today gets transmitted electronically via email or put online in some fashion.
-We need to create all design documents the same as Microsoft Word documents and web pages.
+Most of what we create today gets transmitted electronically via email or put online in some fashion instead of printed only.
+We need to design and create documents in the same fashion we do on web pages as well as traditional files such as Microsoft Word.
 We need to make sure our pdfs are accessible.
+It’s not just kind.
+It’s the right thing to do.

 How does this affect YOU?